Cardano Improvement Proposals

 Backward Compatibility

-To keep NFT metadata compatible with changes coming up in the future, we use the version property.
+To keep token metadata compatible with changes coming up in the future, we use the version property.
 A future version will introduce schema.org.

 This CIP is licensed under CC-BY-4.0.